GSA/search-gov-website/about/index.md

 last_modified_at: March 10, 2022
 sidenav: about_us
 ---
 Search.gov is a search engine built by the government, for the government.
-Available to federal agencies and the District of Columbia, we currently support over 300 million search queries a year for about 2,200 websites, across one third of federal domains.
+Available to federal agencies, we currently support over 300 million searches a year for about 2,200 websites, across one third of federal domains.

 Our mission is to connect the public with the information they need from the government.

 We work to provide a modern, high quality, government-wide, self-service search engine that allows agencies to customize search experiences for the public, regardless of website type or organization.

-Search.gov is a product of Smarter IT Solutions, a division of the [U.S. General Services Administration’s Technology Transformation Services](https://www.gsa.gov/about-us/organization/federal-acquisition-service/technology-transformation-services/tts-solutions#smart), and there is no cost to federal agencies.
+Search.gov is a product of the [U.S. General Services Administration’s Technology Transformation Services](https://www.gsa.gov/about-us/organization/federal-acquisition-service/technology-transformation-services/tts-solutions#smart), and there is no cost to federal agencies.
+[Learn more about GSA](https://www.gsa.gov/about-us/gsa-organization).

 Do you have any questions or need any assistance?
 We’re here to help!
 Email us at [search@gsa.gov](mailto:search@gsa.gov).
 You can also give us a call at [202-969-7426](tel:2029697426), Monday through Friday 9am to 5pm ET, except for federal holidays.